Sichuan China’s Iconic Birds and Mammals

 Bilingual in Chinese and English, he has spent over 5 years leading specialized birding tours nationwide.
 His deep field experience, combined with a warm and engaging personality, ensures a professional, highly communicative guiding style that bridges the gap between expert tracking and world-class photography instruction.

-• Begin in Chengdu, where your guide welcomes you at the hotel and each guest enjoys a dedicated airport pick-up.
-If you arrive early, you can choose to visit the world-famous Panda Base or enjoy a Sichuan Opera performance on your own.
-In the evening, gather near the hotel for a warm welcome dinner to start your journey.
+Begin in Chengdu, where your guide welcomes you at the hotel and each guest enjoys a dedicated airport pick-up by our designated transfer driver.
+If you arrive early, you may join a city birdwatching walk at Huanhuaxi Park, observing egrets and forest birds in a poetic setting near Du Fu’s Thatched Cottage.
+In the evening, gather for a welcome dinner and a brief itinerary overview, preparing for the journey ahead.

 Dinner included